Various Scenes Explored in this Post

 Explore Chicago Collection

-The company sign is to the right of this photo with the Vic Theater next to it and across the street the Merry Gardens
+The company sign is to the right of this photo with the Vic Theater next north of it and across the street the Merry Gardens

 photos - Lake View Patch

-The Anderson Brothers Express and Storage Company was built in 1918 and located next to and south of the Victoria (Vic) Theater at 3134 Sheffield Avenue.
-The company moved in 2013 to the west side that year gaining the reputation as having the longest business tenured in Lake View at the time.
+The company moved in 2013 to the west side that year ending & gaining the reputation as having the longest business tenured in Lake View at the time.
 Read more about the conversion from commercial to residential from Curbed Chicago and it's pictorial development via Google Maps in 2015 and 2016.

 photo - Andrew M via Yelp 2005